umarhassan1996/umarhassan1996/README.md

 - 📊 Love producing data visualisations in Flourish, Tableau, Datawrapper and ggplot2
 - 🏊 Ice/cold water swimmer

 Want to work with me on anything data visualisation and analytics?
-You can reach me via my email, which is umarhassanmedia@gmail.com.
+You can reach me via my email, which is umar-hassan@live.co.uk